 - Resolving your draw triggers, drawing your four-card deck

-If we are comboing out on our main phase, we can use the loop above to repeatedly cast Praetor's Grasp with two cycling lands until all of our opponents' decks are in face-down exile.
+If we are comboing out on our main phase, we can use the loop above to repeatedly cast Praetor's Grasp until all of our opponents' decks are in face-down exile.
 After that, we'll pass the turn and wait until every player decks themselves, or just use one of their win conditions to win right away.
 Some decks optionally employ cards like Collective Brutality , Ebony Charm or Geth's Verdict to win at this point, the last two of which also work when going off at instant speed.
 The other instant-speed outlets like Beast Within however require a bit more preparation, as you require infinite green mana to produce them.
 Next, we're going to elaborate on how to win at instant speed while also showing how you can win by using the cleanup step as your discard outlet.

-UPDATE: By including the new land from War of the Spark called Emergence Zone , you will be able to loop sorcery-speed outlet cards like Praetor's Grasp at instant speed, therefore making the cycling land lines above no longer as necessary as they have been in the past for legally shortcuttable loops with sorcery-speed outlets.
+UPDATE: By including the new land from War of the Spark called Emergence Zone , you will be able to loop sorcery-speed outlet cards like Praetor's Grasp at instant speed, therefore making the lines above no longer as necessary as they have been in the past for legally shortcuttable loops with sorcery-speed outlets.
 You will also be able to use the land to generate infinite green by flashing in Lotus Petal repeatedly, just like using the Dark Ritual loops at instant speed!